Home / Blog / Discovery / Why Discovery is Important in Every Divorce to Avoid Getting Burned

 Depositions are controlled by Rule 27, SCRCP.
 A deposition requires a witness to provide testimony under oath but outside of a court proceeding.
 During the deposition, a court reporter transcribes all of the questions and answers.

 In our cases, depositions are most commonly used to obtain the testimony of witnesses who are reluctant to voluntarily testify or who cannot be available to testify during a trial.
 Depositions can also “lock in” what a witness can testify to at trial before they have had a chance to be influenced by the other party.

-Most people have heard of subpoenas but do not understand what they really are.
+Most people have heard of subpoenas but do not the specifics of how subpoenas work.
 Under Rule 45, SCRCP, a subpoena can be used in 4 ways: (1) to obtain documents; (2) to inspect premises; (3) to require a witness to appear at a deposition; and (4) to require a witness to appear at a trial or other hearing.